Introduction to Engineering Drawing

 5. Projection- Draw the main views of the drawing, based on the method of Projection ( isometric, orthography, etc), keeping the initial lines light and clear.

-6. Construction lines- Draw construction lines using light pencil strokes, different and positioned different features accurately.
-Use different types of lines such as wide and narrow to differentiate between three visible, hidden and centre lines.
+6. Construction lines- Draw construction lines using light pencil strokes, and accurately position different features.
+Use various types of lines—such as thick, thin, and dashed—to distinguish between visible, hidden, and center lines.

 7. Dimensioning and lettering- Add clear, readable dimensions to your drawing using proper arrowheads and units.
 Label the drawing neatly following the guidelines to maintain uniformity.